 7. Eating Too Much Dairy

 Full-fat dairy commonly eaten on a ketogenic diet is high in calories and easy to overeat.
-Also, dairy contains a specific type of protein that can lead to greater insulin spikes than meat.
+Also, dairy contains a specific type of protein that can lead to greater insulin spikes than other protein sources.

 If dairy makes your insulin spike, cut back on high-protein dairy products like cheese and yogurt.
 You can keep butter and cream, as these are relatively low in protein.
 If you have to avoid dairy altogether, try my free paleo diet plan!